-The audited consolidated financial statements including the Group Management Report is published in the German Federal Gazette.
-The consolidated financial statements will be released for publication on 4 March 2022 with their handover from the Management Board to the Supervisory Board of ecotel communication ag.
+The audited consolidated financial statements including the Group Management Report is published in the company register.
+The consolidated financial statements will be released for publication on 6 March 2023 with their handover from the Management Board to the Supervisory Board of ecotel communication ag.